tdex-network/tdex-docs/tdex-daemon.md

 $ tdex --help
 ```

 Now you are ready to [deposit funds](#deposit-funds) to create your first market and start accepting incoming trades.

 ## Environment variables

-The list of avialble variables can be found [here](https://pkg.go.dev/github.com/tdex-network/tdex-daemon/config)
+The list of available variables can be found [here](https://pkg.go.dev/github.com/tdex-network/tdex-daemon/config)

 ## Deposit funds

 To start a market, you need to deposit two reserves of two **Liquid assets** for the pair (called **Market**) you are providing liquidity for.
-Each **Market** has a BASE ASSET, wich is always the same per daemon, and a QUOTE ASSET.
+Each **Market** has a BASE ASSET, which is always the same per daemon, and a QUOTE ASSET.

-To determine the spot price you can adopt different startegies, at the moment the supported one are **PLUGGABLE** and **BALANCED**.
+To determine the spot price you can adopt different strategies, at the moment the supported one are **PLUGGABLE** and **BALANCED**.

 The PLUGGABLE strategy expects you to update the price manually, plugging in an external price feed that need to call the `UpdateMarketPrice` rpc method of the operator interface.

 The BALANCED strategy (this is the default when you create a market) uses **Automated Market Making** to determine the spot price.
 The initial ratio of the two amounts you deposit will represent the price of the first trade you accept in.
 From that point on, the **automated market making strategy will self regulate the trading price**.
 It follows the *constant product market-making* formula.
 Every transaction that occurs on this market will adjust the prices of the market accordingly.
 It's a basic supply and demand automated market making system.